The world class vineyards of Burgundy, France

 After the French Revolution, in 1791, the monks were expelled and the Clos de Vougeot confiscated and divided among winegrowers, whose practices and traditions have since been handed down through generations.

-Salle Renaissance, Château du Clos de Vougeot.
+The Salle Renaissance at the Château du Clos de Vougeot, Burgundy

 Today the estate comprises some one hundred climats, demarcated by stone walls.
 Set amid a sea of vines stands the solitary Renaissance château, home to its monumental medieval presses; we were delighted to tour them before enjoying lunch at the château.